rayanlevrai/file-transfer/README.md

 ## Step 3

-Run the script with `python3 file transfer.py`
+Run the script with `python3 file-transfer.py`